CKalitin/ckalitin.github.io/_posts/2025-07-18-motor-hall-sensors.md

 Saman Niksiar (elec lead) explains this concept at comp in [this video](https://drive.google.com/file/d/12kFICC34EynzxLJvv5koBksaCCAeopOD/view?usp=drive_link).

 *Note that in the video the amplitudes on the oscilloscope were incorrect because we didn’t know some probes had a gain value and one of them was set to 10x.
-Evan Stumpges \- Scrutineering, head timekeeper, and sponsor of FSGP \- pointed this out to us.*
+Evan Stumpges \- Scrutineer, head timekeeper, and sponsor of FSGP \- pointed this out to us.*

 ### **Our Solution**